apalkowski/vaxcollapse/README.md

 | ...     | ...             | ...        | ...        | ...       | ...          | ...       | ...       | ...      | ...    |

 You may produce and use multiple results files per one proteins set, each for a different supported MHC class II allele.

-To read detailed description of the method, terms of use, and access a standalone version, please refer to the [NetMHCIIpan server website](https://services.healthtech.dtu.dk/services/NetMHCIIpan-4.0).

 ### R